 However, depending on the company you choose, the cost of establishing an education app with basic functionality might range from $15,000 to $25,000+.
 Still, this is a general estimate, which can vary depending on the number of hours it will take to build.

 You can also read and acquire knowledge regarding mobile app development cost.

 Using technological means to deliver education (education + technology) is called Edtech.
 Any startup in this space using emerging technologies such as AI, Robotics, VR, AR or Blockchain is an Edtech Startup.

 Q. How Big is the Edtech market?

 EdTech market is set to grow at a 2.5x proportion between 2019 to 2025, reaching $404 billion in global expenditure

 Q. Is Edtech profitable?

 The largest companies in this space are Unicorns like ByJu’s and Udemy.
-Their strategy for the first few years is to capture market share and become a niche-leader.
-Since the user acquisition costs are high, therefore such companies have not recorded a profit, despite billion-dollar valuations.
-In simpler words, the time it takes to recover and double the cost of developing an educational app for startup is minimal.
+Their strategy for the first few years was to capture market share and become a niche-leader.
+However, currently, both the companies run profitable businesses.

 The global EdTech industry will evolve at a fast-forward pace.
 Venture capital infusion in the fastest-growing Edtech companies, or Edtech Startups, particularly in the US, China & India, points to the formation of parallel growth sectors between the West and Asia.